The Four “F’s” of Trauma Response

 Freeze

-It is a very common response found in sexual assault, or domestic abused victims (which is why it is so common with women, as they are disproportionality affected by domestic abuse and sexual assault) because in extreme trauma, to freeze is deemed as the safest response to protect oneself.
+It is a very common response found in sexual assault, or domestic abuse victims (which is one reason why it is so common with women, as they are disproportionality affected by domestic abuse and sexual assault) because in extreme trauma, to ‘freeze’ is deemed as the safest response to protect oneself.
 People also freeze when they have experienced trauma in the past, or have repeatedly had their boundaries, or needs dismissed.
-Remember, we have these responses to protect ourselves and fighting is not always the best method to prevent us from danger, nor is fleeing always an option.
+And to ‘freeze’ is very common when there is an unbalance of power dynamics.

 Fawn